brianchowlab/OSP/Software/README.md

 **Step 2.** *Adjust the Iris* -  As part of the Top Optics assembly there is an iris.
 Using the guidelines on the rim of the iris, set the iris to a size of 2.

-**Step 3.** *Insert plate into OSP device* - Place the calibration lid onto an empty micro-well plate and insert it into the device.
-(To move the holder near the door, press the *plate out* button on the GUI).
+**Step 3.** *Insert plate into OSP device* - Place the calibration lid onto an empty micro-well plate and insert it into the device, such that well A1 is in the top left corner of the plate holder.
+(To move the plate holder near the door, press the *plate out* button on the GUI).

-**Step 4.** *Initialize calibration* - On the GUI press the *Calibrate* button and when prompted input the size of the micr-well plate (24 or 96).
+**Step 4.** *Initialize calibration* - On the GUI press the *Calibrate* button and when prompted input the size of the micro-well plate (24 or 96).
 The machine will begin the calibration process and alert you when it is finished. **This process takes around 3 minutes**

+### Loading a Plate

+The orientation in which you load the plate is important not only for the calibration process but also for any sort of measurement performed on the OSP device.
+Please refer to the below picture to ensure you are loading the plate correctly.
+The plate should be held firmly in place with attached springs.